HEALTH AND SAFETY

 Temperature check and daily health checks will be made in the main lobby to all who enter the building

-Blankets, lunch bag and any other materials are given to staff member
+Blankets, and any other materials are given to staff member

 Child's hands are washed in office bathroom before entering the classroom

 9:00am - Latest Drop - off (Doors Closed)